 It's not unheard of to be admitted after getting placed on a waitlist.
 In fact, in the spring of 2021, 20% of high school seniors planning to go to college reported being on at least one waiting list, found a survey from consulting firm Art & Science Group.

 If you’re waitlisted, it can be hard to know what to do next.
 Here is a six-point plan to help.

 1. Find out your odds of getting off the waitlist

-Ask the admissions office the deadline by which they let students know whether they'll be let in.
-This varies by school but typically takes place in May or June, after the deposit deadline for admitted students to enroll.
-You may need to accept an offer elsewhere before you've heard back from your top choice school.
-If that's the case, you'll need to decide whether you still want to go to the school that waitlisted you since there may be financial drawbacks such as a lost deposit or less financial aid.
+Most admissions offices can tell you what percentage of students their school usually admits.
+The College Board® provides an admissions comparison tool so you can check the selectivity across colleges—in general, the most selective schools may have the longest, most competitive waiting lists.
+You should also find out when you’ll get a definite yes or no. It varies from one school to the next, but most schools will give you an answer by May or June, after the deposit deadline for admitted students to enroll.
+You will likely need to accept an offer elsewhere before you've heard back from your top-choice school.
+If that's the case, decide whether you still want to go to the school that waitlisted you, since there may be financial drawbacks such as a lost deposit or less financial aid.